 The Wolverine was the sixth film based on Marvel’s X-Men comic-book.
 It was Bryan Singer’s original X-Men (2000), which, although it was not the one that started it all, was the film that kicked the modern Marvel Comics box-office boom into high gear.
 Singer followed with X2 (2003) and Brett Ratner took over for the desultory X-Men: The Last Stand (2006).
 It then became increasingly apparent that the series has outgrown its stars who either wanted out or whose salary demands had grown too large for them to become ensemble players any longer and The Last Stand took the radical step of disrupting comic-book continuity by killing off major players.

 The next entry X-Men Origins: Wolverine (2009) went the step of focusing on and telling the backstory of the series’ most popular character, Hugh Jackman’s Wolverine, while the subsequent entry X: First Class (2011) sidestepped these problems altogether by offering a retro origin story that recast the characters with younger faces.
-The subsequent entry X-Men: Days of Future Past (2014) brought back the classic cast and merged these with the younger faces in a time travel plot and was followed by further young faces adventures with X-Men: Apocalypse (2016) and X-Men: Dark Phoenix (2019).
+The subsequent entry X-Men: Days of Future Past (2014) brought back the classic cast and merged these with the younger faces in a time travel plot and was followed by further young faces adventures with X-Men: Apocalypse (2016), X-Men: Dark Phoenix (2019) and The New Mutants (2020).
 Deadpool (2016) was a further individual character spinoff that sits within the X-Men universe continuity, as well as the tv series Legion (2017-9) and The Gifted (2017-9).

 The Wolverine was originally announced as a direct sequel to X-Men Origins: Wolverine.
 It had the fascinating possibility of at one point being directed by Darren Aronofsky of Pi (1998), The Fountain (2006), The Wrestler (2008) and Black Swan (2010) fame.
 The one to eventually take the chair was James Mangold, a competently middle-of-the-road mainstream director who has previously made the likes of Cop Land (1997), Girl, Interrupted (1999), the time travel romantic comedy Kate & Leopold (2001) that had starred Hugh Jackman, the reality-bending psycho-thriller Identity (2003), Walk the Line (2005), 3:10 to Yuma (2007), Knight and Day (2010) and Ford v Ferrari (2019), as well as producing the animals attack tv series Zoo (2015-7).
 At Hugh Jackman’s apparent instigation, the film is based on Wolverine (1982), a limited series story by Chris Claremont that has become a fan favourite.
 (Even then, the film trims the story down – in the original, Yashida heads a Yakuza clan and the story ends with Mariko becoming Wolverine’s fiancee).